lwang-genomics/NGS_pipeline/README.md

 ## II.
 ChIP-Seq Processing Tool

-This pipeline provides an automated and lightweight solution for processing ChIP-Seq data.
+This pipeline provides an automated and lightweight solution for processing ChIP-seq data.
 It supports both single-end and paired-end sequencing reads and performs all major steps from raw read preprocessing to peak calling.
 The tool is optimized for simplicity and reproducibility.

 ## Features
 - Supports both single-end and paired-end reads